clojupyter/clojupyter/README.md

-# ipython-clojure
+# clojupyter
-A IPython kernel written in Clojure, this will let you run Clojure code from the IPython console and notebook
+A Clojure kernel for Jupyter, this will let you run Clojure code from a Jupyter notebook.

 ![ipython-clojure](https://raw.github.com/roryk/ipython-clojure/master/images/demo.gif)